 These are called lottery submissions, and one must be made for each lottery you run.
 Those of you who have run lotteries for a while might remember these being called lottery returns.

 - lottery draw date (for ‘instant’ scratchcard lotteries this would be the expiry date of the tickets or the last date tickets were available for sale)

 - total proceeds broken down between remote and non-remote sales

 - amount applied directly to your good cause

-- amount distributed between expenses and prizes (including amount deducted for rollover to a future lottery)
+- amount distributed between expenses and prizes (including amount deducted for rollover in a future lottery)

 You must get your lottery submissions to the Gambling Commission within three months of the date of the lottery draw.
 In the case of an 'instant' (scratchcard) lottery, this should be within three months of the last date on which tickets in the lottery were put on sale.